BurdaMagazinOrg/module-ad_entity/README.md

   admin/structure/block.
 The Advertising block enables you to define the Advertising entities to display, optionally for each device variant.

+# About view handlers

+For each advertising type, there are usually two view handlers to choose from:
+ - A default view, which is the recommended way for viewing the ads on a page.
+ - An iframe, which should be used e.g. for embedding ads on external platforms like Facebook Instant Articles.

 # About Advertising contexts

 A given Advertising context is able to extend or manipulate the information and